 What Constantinople Means for the Future of Ethereum

 While Constaninople’s changes are undeniably important, they will facilitate much more significant changes expected to take place over the next few years.
-Those changes include a much a larger system upgrade called Casper, which is tentatively scheduled to be implemented in late 2019.
+Those changes include a much a larger system upgrade called Casper, which is tentatively scheduled to be implemented maybe in 2020 after numerous delays.